nais/doc/docs/addons/wonderwall.md

 !!! info "What is a _top-level navigation request_?"

-    A _top-level navigation_ request is a `GET` request that fullfills at least one of the following properties:
+    A _top-level navigation_ request is a `GET` request that fulfills at least one of the following properties:

     1. Has the [Fetch metadata request headers](https://developer.mozilla.org/en-US/docs/Glossary/Fetch_metadata_request_header) `Sec-Fetch-Dest=document` and `Sec-Fetch-Mode=navigate`, or
     2. Has an `Accept` header that includes `text/html`

-    All major modern browsers sends at least one of these for navigational requests, with IE8 being the only known exception.
+    All major modern browsers sends at least one of these for navigational requests, with Internet Explorer 8 being the only known exception.
     Hopefully you're not in a position that requires supporting that browser.

 A top-level navigation request results in a `HTTP 302 Found` response with the `Location` header pointing to the [login endpoint](#1-initiate-login).